-Cody represents WeCycle Consulting, a firm that aims to save businesses money through composting.
+Cody firm helps businesses save money through composting.
 As you might expect for someone in his role, he’s got a lot of top notch compost available to him.
-There’s no doubt that compost is a huge factor in growing great tomatoes, but it was the use of Walls-O-Water that got my attention.
+There’s no doubt that compost is a huge factor in growing great tomatoes, but it was the use of Walls O Water that got my attention.

-For those of you who are not familiar with Walls-O-Water, it’s one of many brands of “water teepees” that are used as mini greenhouses with warm weather vegetable plants like tomato, pepper, cucumber, melon and eggplant.
-The primary reason why people use them is to transplant vegetable plants outside earlier for a longer growing season.
+Walls O Water is one of many brands of “water teepees” that are used as mini greenhouses with warm weather vegetable plants like tomato, pepper, cucumber, melon and eggplant.
+The primary reason why people use them is to transplant vegetable plants outside sooner to get an earlier start to the growing season.

 Extending the season

 I’ve used a number of methods for extending the season for tomatoes, including low tunnels, hoop houses and cold frames.
 As a result, I know that if you can start your tomato plants in the ground sooner, you’ll get better yields.
 This is because the plants grow larger both above the ground and below.